DrewNaylor/Retiled/README.md

 - Running
   - Windows
     - To run RetiledStart, follow the instructions for running RetiledSearch, but use the `RetiledStart/RetiledStart` directory instead.
+    - To run RetiledActionCenter, follow the instructions for running RetiledSearch, but use the `RetiledActionCenter` directory instead.
-    - To run RetiledSearch, ~~run `dotnet "RetiledSearch\RetiledSearch\bin\Debug\net5.0\RetiledSearch.dll"`~~ set up and activate your venv with Python 3.9 and the pip packages listed above, then refer to the line below regarding running Python/QML apps on Linux.
+    - To run RetiledSearch, set up and activate your venv with Python 3.9 (or later, which is preferred if it doesn't break things) and the pip packages listed above, then refer to the line below regarding running Python/QML apps on Linux.
   - Linux
-    - To run RetiledStart, please refer to the line below regarding running Python/QML-based apps.
+    - To run RetiledStart, RetiledSearch, or RetiledActionCenter, please refer to the line below regarding running Python/QML-based apps.
-    - To run RetiledSearch, please refer to the line below regarding running Python/QML-based apps.
+	- To run RetiledCompositor, please refer to the [instructions on running the compositor in /docs](/docs/running-the-compositor.md).
-    - You may need to specify where `dotnet` is located, in case it's somewhere like your home folder.
     - Running Python/QML-based apps requires installing the relevant packages as described in the `Building` section (desktop Linux can probably use the pip packages), then for
 	  - RetiledSearch:
         - `cd` into `RetiledSearch/RetiledSearch`